 Extra care is required when updating PTI jobs as they affects all the projects.
 Ideally, the org-jobs project would use a org-jobs-check to run PTI jobs change on every projects.

 The org-pti template is using the “integrated” queue to ensure projects change are gated by the zuul scheduler.
 Though, the jobs need extra care to properly test projects as they are prepared by Zuul.
 For example, the org-integration-test playbook need to ensure the client and server are installed from the zuul src_root.

-This is called sibbling installation, and it is critical piece to ensure cross project gating.
-Check out the recommended practices Cross Project Gating.
+This is called sibling installation, and it is a critical piece to ensure cross project gating.